fadado/jqt/docs/content/document.md

 ### Front matter

-Pandoc accepts YAML metadata intermixed with the MarkDown content. _jqt_ will extract the YAML front matter, located at the very begining of the file, convert the top level scalar elements to HTML, and inject it into the render stage under a global JSON object named `.front`.
+Pandoc accepts YAML metadata intermixed with the MarkDown content. _jqt_ will extract the YAML front matter, located at the very beginning of the file, convert the top level scalar elements to HTML, and inject it into the render stage under a global JSON object named `.front`.